danja/erf/README.md

 - Following semem project patterns for MCP integration
 - Configuration follows common patterns (.erfrc.json similar to .eslintrc)
-- CLI will use Commander.js for consistency with Node.js ecosystem
+- CLI uses Commander.js for consistency with Node.js ecosystem
-- GUI will be embeddable in other tools (similar to semem workbench)
+- GUI will be vanilla JS + D3.js (no Vue framework)
+- Core analysis engine is now complete and functional
+- Ready for MCP server implementation next
+- All CLI commands working with proper error handling and output formatting